stopsopa/envprocessor/README.md

 yarn add envprocessor

-# first properly working version is 1.8.7
+# first properly working version is 1.8.11
+# that version also exports types properly for CJS and ESM
+# and works with CJS and ESM mode on consumer side

 ```